orbitalquark/textadept/doc/manual/4_WorkingWithFiles.md

 ![Buffer Browser](images/bufferbrowser.png)

 The buffer browser shows you a list of currently open buffers, the most recent towards the bottom.
 Typing part of any filename filters the list.
+Spaces are wildcards.
 You can also just use the arrow keys.
 Pressing `Enter` or clicking `OK` switches to the selected buffer.

 ![Buffer Browser Filtered](images/bufferbrowserfiltered.png)